Daniel-spec16/telegrambot1/README.md

-This is a simple Telegram bot, written on Python.
-It was created for no other purpose, but practice.
+This is a Telegram bot, written on Python.

 ## What it does?: